StoneStepsInc/fit/README.md

     scan was completed.
 May be updated by subsequent scans with the `-u` option.

+  * `last_update_time` `INTEGER NULL`

+    Number of seconds since 1970-01-01, UTC of the time when the last scan update was started (i.e. the `-u` option was used).

+    A scan is considered completed if `completed_time` contains a non-`NULL` value and `last_update_time` either contains `NULL` or a time stamp that is in the past, relative to `completed_time`.

+  * `cumulative_duration` `INTEGER NULL`

+    Cumulative time, in seconds, spent while scanning files.
+    This value is updated for original scans and update scans, never for verification scans.

+  * `times_updated` `INTEGER NULL`

+    Number of times the last scan was updated.
+This number does not include the original scan.

   * `base_path` `TEXT`

     The base path, derived from the `-p` option.